srobotta/moodle-database-presets/README.md

 that are entered in the database, remain as they have been provided.
 However, there is a solution at least for the templates itself.
 Details are in the preset "Sign up for a project", where the labels in the template are dynamically changed depending on the user language.
+Also, the "Animated bar chart" preset uses multi language for both the labels and the values.

 ## Other resources